 The way that you angle the strip of paper will influence the way that the hoop fits.
 If you measure in a straight horizontal line, then the measurement you get will be equivalent to the smallest inner diameter that you can comfortably wear and it will fit your piercing closely.
 Alternatively, if you measure in a diagonal line, then the measurement you get will give you a loosely fitting hoop.

 In my example picture, the straight measurement (on the left) was 7mm from the piercing hole to the edge of the ear and you can see how closely a hoop with a 7mm inner diameter fits.
 The pictures on the right of the example shows how the same piercing measured diagonally would end up being 10mm.
 It also includes an example of what a hoop with a 10mm inner diameter would look like.

-The earrings I make come in a variety of sizes starting at 8mm and go all the way up to 13mm.
+The earrings I make come in a variety of sizes.
 Check them out here: Niobium Earrings

 What gauge is my helix piercing?

 The gauge refers to how thick the metal is on your jewelry.
 If you don’t know which gauge your ear was pierced with, then I would highly recommend asking your piercer for help.
 Although you can easily find out which inner diameter you wear at home with just a ruler, you cannot measure the gauge of an existing earring with a ruler.
 You will need to use a caliper (or a micrometer) to take this measurement if you want to do it accurately at home.
 Remember, you should never attempt to forcefully put in a piece of jewelry that’s too thick if you end up purchasing the wrong gauge.